CAN-D/AppNote-Protobufs/README.md

 ```

 ### Decoding Data
-To decode data, simply do the opposite of encodeing.
+To decode data, simply do the opposite of encoding.
 First create an object and deserialize the message:
 ``` python
 your_message = pb.TopLevelMessage()
 your_message.ParseFromString(my_message_bytes)